 7.7 In the events described in Clause 7.6 and, provided that Fairway has first given notice to the Customer that this Clause 7.7 shall apply and the Customer has not (within the period stated in such notice) taken such action as is specified therein, Fairway may:

-7.7.1 take no further action on a particular matter; or
+i. take no further action on a particular matter;

-7.7.2 take no further action in relation to the Customer or any Serviced Entity; or
+ii. take no further action in relation to the Customer or any Serviced Entity; or,

 7.8 No liability shall attach to Fairway in respect of or in connection with:

-7.8.1 its failure to comply with any requests, instructions or communication (including any Proper Instructions) which are not in writing or which it consider are unclear, contradictory, incomplete, ambiguous or contain errors;
+i. its failure to comply with any requests, instructions or communication (including any Proper Instructions) which are not in writing or which it considers are unclear, contradictory, incomplete, ambiguous or contain errors;

-7.8.2 the non-receipt of any requests, instructions or communication, written or otherwise; or
+ii. the non-receipt of any requests, instructions or communication, written or otherwise;

-7.8.3 the lack of authority of any person purportedly giving instructions on behalf of the Customer or any Serviced Entity; or
+iii. the lack of authority of any person purportedly giving instructions on behalf of the Customer or any Serviced Entity;

-7.8.4 the use of electronic communications and the internet to provide the Services.
+iv. the use of electronic communications and the internet to provide the Services.
 Email is transmitted via a public network and as a result is not secure and may be intercepted, lost, destroyed or delayed.
-None of Fairway, its Appointees or its Employees shall incur any liability for any breach of confidentiality, delay, interception, loss, failure, computer virus or data protection and shall be entitled to be indemnified against any resulting liability; or
+None of Fairway, the Fairway Appointees or the Fairway Employees shall incur any liability for any breach of confidentiality, delay, interception, loss, failure, computer virus or data protection and shall be entitled to be indemnified against any resulting liability; or,

 7.9 The failure to provide any authentication or confirmation notified by Fairway to the Customer or agreed by Fairway with the Customer from time to time shall not invalidate any Proper Instructions or other instructions (whether given by telephone or electronic transmission or otherwise) and Fairway may act on these without enquiry.